Without showing plans, Trump warns GM 'not going to be treated well'

 "Very disappointed with General Motors and their CEO, Mary Barra, for closing plants in Ohio, Michigan and Maryland.
 Nothing being closed in Mexico & China.
 The U.S. saved General Motors, and this is the THANKS we get," he wrote in one of his first tweets on the closings.

-Trump contacted GM CEO Barra after the jobs announcement, and the executive has since faced several days of contentious meetings on Capitol Hill.
+Trump contacted Barra after the jobs announcement, and she has since faced several days of contentious meetings on Capitol Hill.
 So far, however, the automaker has dug in, insisting it won’t back down on its planned cuts.

 That’s despite the new USMCA trade deal Trump took credit for negotiating to replace the North American Free Trade Agreement.
-The new deal “really makes it very uncomfortable for people to go out of the country, and it will be very uncomfortable for them.
+The new deal, he said, “really makes it very uncomfortable for people to go out of the country, and it will be very uncomfortable for them.
 I think she’s making a big mistake.”

 Trump concluded his comments on GM by insisting the automaker’s ongoing shift to battery-electric vehicles “is a mistake,” and that it is “not going to work.”